gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 The first step was augmenting the X_train dataset so to even out differences in the number of samples between different labels and to have a larger dataset.

-Here are two bar charts showing how the data available in the dataset are distributed among the labels, the first is the original dataset while second is the augmented dataset.
+Here are two bar charts showing how the data available in the dataset are distributed among the labels, the first is the original dataset while the second is the augmented dataset.

 ![sample_distribution_before](./writeup_images/sample_distribution_before.png)
 ![sample_distribution_after](./writeup_images/sample_distribution_after.png)